 There are three variations of the hypothesis – the weak, semi-strong, and strong forms – which represent three different assumed levels of market efficiency.

-Weak Form Efficient Markets Hypothesis
+1. Weak Form

 The weak form EMH implies that technical trading strategies cannot provide consistent excess returns because past price performance can’t predict future price action that will be based on new information.
-This form of the EMH, while it discounts technical analysis, leaves open the possibility that superior fundamental analysis may provide a means of outperforming the overall market average return on investment.
+The weak form, while it discounts technical analysis, leaves open the possibility that superior fundamental analysis may provide a means of outperforming the overall market average return on investment.

-Semi-strong Form Efficient Markets Hypothesis
+2. Semi-strong Form

 The semi-strong form of the theory dismisses the usefulness of both technical and fundamental analysis.
 The semi-strong form of the EMH incorporates the weak form assumptions and expands on this by assuming that prices adjust quickly to any new public information that becomes available, therefore rendering fundamental analysis incapable of having any predictive power about future price movements.
-For example, when the monthly Non-farm Payroll report in the U.S. is released each month, you can see prices rapidly adjusting as the market takes in the new information.
+For example, when the monthly Non-farm Payroll Report in the U.S. is released each month, you can see prices rapidly adjusting as the market takes in the new information.

-Strong Form Efficient Markets Hypothesis
+3. Strong Form

 The strong form of the EMH holds that prices always reflect the entirety of both public and private information.
 This includes all publicly available information, both historical and new, or current, as well as insider information.
 Even information not publicly available to investors, such as private information known only to a company’s CEO, is assumed to be always already factored into the company’s current stock price.

-Arguments For and Against the Efficient Markets Hypothesis
+Arguments For and Against the EMH

 A long-term study by Morningstar found that, over a 10-year span of time, the only types of actively managed funds that were able to outperform index funds even half of the time were U.S. small growth funds and emerging markets funds.
 Other studies have revealed that less than one in four of even the best-performing active fund managers proves capable of outperforming index funds on a consistent basis.

 Note that such data calls into question the whole investment advisory business model that has investment companies paying out huge amounts of money to top fund managers, based on the belief that those money managers will be able to generate returns well above the average overall market return.

-Opponents of the efficient markets hypothesis tout the simple fact that there ARE traders and investors – people such as John Templeton, Peter Lynch, and Paul Tudor Jones – who DO consistently, year in and year out, generate returns on investment that dwarf the performance of the overall market.
+Opponents of the efficient markets hypothesis advance the simple fact that there ARE traders and investors – people such as John Templeton, Peter Lynch, and Paul Tudor Jones – who DO consistently, year in and year out, generate returns on investment that dwarf the performance of the overall market.
 According to the EMH, that should be impossible other than by blind luck.
-But blind luck can’t explain the same people beating the market by a wide margin, over and over again. over a long span of time.
+However, blind luck can’t explain the same people beating the market by a wide margin, over and over again. over a long span of time.

-Impact of the Efficient Markets Hypothesis
+Impact of the EMH

 The significant rise in the popularity of index funds that track major market indexes – both mutual funds and ETFs – is due at least in part to widespread popular acceptance of the efficient markets hypothesis.
 Investors who subscribe to the EMH are more inclined to invest in passive index funds that are designed to mirror the market’s overall performance, and less inclined to be willing to pay high fees for expert fund management when they don’t expect even the best of fund managers to significantly outperform average market returns.